 - Upgrading the electrical panel, $1,200.
-This might be necessary if you have an older home.
+This might be needed if you have an older home.

-Are Mini-Splits Worth the Cost?
+Are Mini-Splits Worth the Price?

-- Areas you don’t use very often.
+- Spaces you don’t use very often.

 - Areas with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older houses that don’t have ductwork because of radiator or baseboard heat.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Specialists Can Handle All Your Mini-Split Installation Needs